Intervue/Data-structures-algorithms-for-interviews/nextquestions.md

 - question19 method2 to be done later after strings (revisit the code for it given as pdf)
 - method1 of question21 and question22 complete
 - do binary search method for strings question1
+- question 8 strings to be done (see from the sol pdf)